pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 And the idea was to identify blood diamonds.
 So blood diamonds that have not been digged in a normal mine, but under other circumstances.

+---

+A **blood diamond** (also called a conflict diamond) is a diamond mined in a war zone and sold by rebel groups or insurgents to finance armed conflicts, military action, or terrorism against legitimate governments.

+The term highlights the devastating toll of the diamond trade, particularly during the brutal civil wars in Angola, Sierra Leone, and Liberia in the 1990s, where gemstones were used to purchase weapons and fund violent campaigns.

+**Key Characteristics**

+- **Illicit Funding**: The primary defining factor is that the proceeds from the diamond sales directly sustain war, insurgencies, or human rights abuses.
+- **Unethical Extraction**: These diamonds are often mined using forced or slave labor, including the exploitation of women and children.
+- **Smuggling**: They are frequently smuggled into neighboring countries to be mixed with legitimately mined stones and sold on the open, global market.

+---

 But the big trouble here is always, if you have now, let's say you have a **piece of land** from where you produce chocolate, cacao, or bananas or whatever.
 Like you say, this is being **produced without any child labour**.
 Yeah, so this can be approved.
 That means when this piece of chocolate comes from this particular piece of land, then it's being approved as being not associated with child labour or whatever.

 And the **problem** really is that **who guarantees that there are not two smart contracts in the world that both guarantee that for the same piece of land?**
 That's also always this kind of problem that people have there.
-It's really, on the one hand, blockchain is unique, but **it doesn't hinder you to have two times the same truth on the blockchain**.
+It's really,... on the one hand, blockchain is unique, but **it doesn't hinder you to have two times the same truth on the blockchain**.
 And both refer to the same truth.
-So it would be something like one global smart contract, unique representation of each farmland and from there on you have the **traceability**.
+So it would be something like one global smart contract, **unique representation of each farmland** and from there on you have the **traceability**.

-So that makes it,... at the beginning a lot of people oversold the whole idea and there was a lot of mistakes also with this NFTs.
+So that makes it,... at the beginning a lot of **people oversold the whole idea** and there was a lot of mistakes also with this NFTs.
-So people said, well, we can now make all this whole chain, the supply chain trustful.
+So people said, well, we **"can now make all ~~this whole chain,~~ the supply chain trustful"**.
 On the other hand, **people cheated** with **double entries** and things like that.
 So we always have to keep that in mind.